The 10 Iowa Cities With The Largest Black Population For 2026

 We limited our analysis to non-CDPs with a population greater than 5,000 people in Iowa.
 That left us with 76 cities.

 We then calculated the percentage of residents that are Black or African American.
-The percentages ranked from 16.9% to 0.0%.
+The percentages ranked from 16.4% to 0.1%.

 Finally, we ranked each city based on the percentage of the Black population, with a higher score being more Black than a lower score.
-Waterloo took the distinction of being the most Black, while Manchester was the least African American city.
+Waterloo took the distinction of being the most Black, while Norwalk was the least African American city.

 Read on for more information on how the cities in Iowa ranked by population of African American residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.